 If you are currently unemployed, you may not be driving as often as you were when you had a job.
-However, you likely need to maintain a car insurance policy to satisfy your state’s laws.
-Although your budget may be tight, there are ways to find and maintain an affordable policy.
+However, you likely need to maintain a car insurance policy to satisfy your state’s minimum insurance laws.
+Although your budget may be tight, there are ways you might be able to maintain an affordable policy.

 Compare rates and check for discounts